-Check the box on line 14 if married and you are the spouse of an active duty military member and you qualify for relief under the Military Spouses Residency Relief Act.
+Check the box on line 14 if you are married and the spouse of an active duty military member, and you qualify for relief under the Military Spouses Residency Relief Act.
 For information about who qualifies for relief, see the department's publication, Pub.
 705, Spouses of Active Duty Military Members.